Super Bowl LIII: Pre-game notes

-The game was a rematch of Super Bowl XXXVI between the Patriots and the Rams; the Rams at the time were based in St. Louis.
+The two franchises previously met in 2001's Super Bowl XXXVI; the Rams at the time were based in St. Louis.
 However, only one player, Patriots starting quarterback Tom Brady, remained on either roster from that contest.
 Bill Belichick, the Patriots' head coach in the previous contest, also remained in that position for this game.
 Super Bowl LIII featured record setting age differences between each team's starting quarterbacks and head coaches, pitting 41-year-old Brady against 24-year-old Jared Goff, as well as 66-year-old Belichick against 33-year-old Sean McVay.

 The then-St. Louis Rams won their only prior Super Bowl title in Atlanta, Super Bowl XXXIV, hosted at the now-demolished Georgia Dome in 2000, which was located adjacent to Mercedes-Benz Stadium.

 As the designated home team in the annual rotation between AFC and NFC teams, the Rams elected to wear their royal blue and yellow throwback uniforms for the game, which they have previously worn for six home games including a home playoff game during the 2018 season.
 The Patriots wore their standard white away uniforms.

 Gambling establishments had the Patriots as 2 ½ point favorites and projected 56 total points would be scored.

 Boston and Los Angeles teams of other professional sports have met in the championship rounds, popularizing the "Beat L.A." chant and the hashtag "#BeatLA".
 This was the thirteenth meeting between teams from Boston and Los Angeles for a major professional sports championship, the most meetings between any two cities in North American sports.
 The Boston Celtics and Los Angeles Lakers have contested a record eleven NBA Finals since the Lakers moved from Minneapolis in 1960.
 Furthermore, Los Angeles Galaxy and New England Revolution have contested three MLS Cups.
 The Boston Red Sox and Los Angeles Dodgers faced off in the 2018 World Series, and with the Patriots and Rams meeting in Super Bowl LIII, it was only the second time in 50 years that two cities' MLB and NFL teams have competed for the league title in the same season (or calendar year), the first time being in 1969 when the New York Jets and Baltimore Colts competed for Super Bowl III in January 1969 followed by the 1969 World Series featuring the New York Mets and Baltimore Orioles.
 The Patriots faced another Los Angeles-based team in the same playoffs, the Chargers in the divisional round, en route to their Super Bowl meeting with the Rams.